bbbbdragon/python-pype-lang-3/README.md

 * `filters.py` - Examples of filters for flat and embedded dictionaries and lists.
 * `switch_dicts_and_embedded_pypes.py` - Examples of conditionals and embedded pypes.
 These two were put into the same category because embedded pypes can define a more sophisticated control flow.
 * `dict_and_list_operations.py` - Dictionary/JSON and list manipulations.
+* `asigns_closures_and_function_args.py` - How to assign variables inside pype expressions, plus closures and passing functions as arguments.

 ## What and why?